shohrukhodinaev37-cpu/htb-writeups/CozyHosting.md

 10.10.11.230     cozyhosting.htb
 ```

-Now we can open up this website
+Now we can open up this website.